 WHO WE ARE

-The New York Hotel and Motel Trades Council, AFL-CIO, (Hotel Trades Council for short), is the union of hotel workers in the New York City metropolitan area, the Capital Region of New York State, and New Jersey.
+The New York Hotel and Motel Trades Council, AFL-CIO, (Hotel Trades Council for short), is the union for hotel and gaming workers in New York and Northern New Jersey.

 Our union represents approximately 32,000 non-managerial employees working in all hotel departments, including: housekeeping, public space, dining room, banquet, room service, kitchen, stewarding, bar, mini-bar, audio-visual, front desk, reservations, PBX, bell and door services, concierge, night auditing, laundry, valet, engineering, maintenance, electrical, carpentry, painting, upholstery, business centers, night cleaning, health spas, security, garage, purchasing and receiving, and storeroom.

 More than 300 hotels and other related businesses employ our members and are under contract to our union.
 This accounts for approximately 75% of the hotel industry within the five boroughs of New York City.

 The membership of our union is united and militant, but also incredibly diverse.
 They come from many nations and backgrounds and speak more than 50 languages.

 The workers represented by our union enjoy the best union contract for hotel workers in the world, guaranteeing excellent wages, benefits, working conditions, and standards of fair treatment.

 Labor unions are the most important progressive and grassroots organizations in the United States.
 Unlike many other nonprofits, unions are controlled and funded entirely by the constituency they serve - the working people who make up their membership.
 Every day, unions are on the front lines in the real fight for democracy and justice.